 Battle of the Biomarkers: Assessing Key Factors in Prognosis, Monitoring, and Therapeutic Decision-Making for Disease Worsening in Multiple Sclerosis

-Over the past several years, the image of multiple sclerosis (MS) has been changing from distinct categories of disease to a complicated spectrum of interwoven pathologies.
+Over the past several years, the image of MS has been changing from distinct categories of disease to a complicated spectrum of interwoven pathologies.
 As this knowledge evolves, so do approaches to prognosticating, monitoring, and responding to disease.
 With many markers of progression still under investigation and therefore not included in modern guidelines, MS clinicians are left on their own to decide which factors should hold the most weight in influencing clinical decisions.
-In this “debate-themed” lunch symposium, Drs Shin, Alvarez, and Oh will advocate for their preferred disease indicators and why they are the future of successful MS disease management.
-In the absence of professional guidelines, these expert perspectives may deepen understanding of exactly how and why these factors should be considered, improving clinician’s ability to navigate and optimize available tools and strategies for their own patients.
+In this “debate-themed” symposium originally held in conjunction with the 2023 ACTRIMS Forum, Drs Shin, Alvarez, and Oh advocate for their preferred disease indicators and why they are the future of successful MS disease management.
+In the absence of professional guidelines, these expert perspectives may deepen the understanding of exactly how and why these factors should be considered, improving clinicians’ ability to navigate and optimize available tools and strategies for their own patients.

 This activity is intended for neurodegenerative disease specialists, general neurologists, nurse practitioners, physician assistants, and other healthcare professionals involved in the diagnosis and long-term management of patients with MS.

 Upon completion of the educational activity, participants should be able to:

 - Assess the relative roles of existing and emerging predictors/indicators of disease progression to guide the prioritization of these factors in proactive assessment of patient changes